Defensive Cost-Benefit Analysis of Smart Grid Digital Functionalities: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{R}{ecognizing} the susceptibility of the U.S. power grid to cyberattacks, Congress recently passed the Securing Energy Infrastructure Act, establishing a two-year pilot program to look at non-digital approaches for mitigating the potential effects of such attacks \cite{secact19}.
+{Recognizing} the susceptibility of the U.S. power grid to cyberattacks, Congress passed the Securing Energy Infrastructure Act, establishing a two-year pilot program to look at non-digital approaches for mitigating the potential effects of such attacks \cite{secact19}.
 Prior to the introduction in the late twentieth century of digital control and monitoring of the grid, cyberattacks on grid infrastructure had been only a theoretical concern.
 To date, disruptive power outages due to cyberattacks have been rare compared to outages from natural causes.
 Nevertheless, the likelihood that cyberattacks could severely curtail power availability is increasing as industrial control and monitoring of power grids becomes increasingly digitized \cite{mclaughlin2016cybersecurity}.

 Estimating the costs associated with rare but severe disruptions of power grids is difficult, whether these disruptions are due to cyberattacks or other causes.
 However, as existing grids evolve into smart grids with new types of functionalities as well as vulnerabilities, it becomes increasingly important to try to understand, from a broad perspective, the costs as well as the benefits such technologies can be expected to introduce.